Official-Codaisseur-Graduate/node-auth-server/README.md

 2. [Getting start with oidc-provider](https://www.scottbrady91.com/OpenID-Connect/Getting-Started-with-oidc-provider)
 3. [Oidc-Provider docs](https://github.com/panva/node-oidc-provider/tree/master/docs)

+## Implicit Flow
+When using the implicit flow, oidc-provider has a hardcoded check against the use of http & localhost.
+We must also ensure that the token endpoint is disabled for the client.
+Whilst this is a good security feature, it makes demos awkward.
+So, when integrating with your client application, make sure you are using the https scheme and anything other than localhost (something configured via your hosts file works fine), and set the clients token_endpoint_auth_method property to none.

 ## TODOS
 - [x] Create user database and configure endpoints to perform user manipulations to the database.